RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 3. "But those movies were about the \*act\* ofgoing to the movies."

 Regarding number 3, are the asterisks intentional or supposed to be italic / underline?
+There are a huge number of spacing problems in this story.
+"Roger Ebert's estate was worth approximately
+$9 million at the time of his death in 2013."
+Were these old 1990's reviews published on the website when he was still alive in year 2013 or earlier?

+Also consider that halloween films tend to get passed down for holiday rewatch... and people may pass down their favorite reviewer.
+So there is sill an audience for a 1996 film review.
+Somewhat sad that such glaring publishing mistakes are not cleaned up for Halloween 2025.

 &nbsp;